MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/extend-event-management.md

 ![Webinar Provider](../media/webinar-provider.png "Webinar Provider")

 > [!NOTE]
-> If you want to integrate with existing webinar provider, it is not enough to just set their API url as a base url, as it is highly unlikely that that webinar provider will have the exact API that we demand.
-In that case you need to create your service that would serve as an adapter between Event Management and existing webinar provider and put base url for your service in ***Base service URL field***.
+> If you want to integrate with existing webinar provider, it is not enough to just set their API url as a base url, as it is highly unlikely that webinar provider will have the exact API that we demand.
+In that case you need to create your own service that would serve as an adapter between Event Management and existing webinar provider, and put the base url for your service in ***Base service URL field***.

 ## Add a webinar configuration